joy21fs/frontend-mentor-space-tourism/README.md

     e.g., font-size: clamp(5rem, 8vw + 1rem, 9.375rem) means we are setting the minimum font-size at 5rem, if the calculated value of 8vw is greater than 5rem, font-size would be set to 8vw, until it reaches the maximum value of 9.375rem; best practice is to add 1rem with viewport units to respond to zooming in & out (which viewport units don't respond to; if we are using clamp() for positioning like logos, then we don't necessarily need the +1rem as we don't have to change the positioning at zooming in/out)
   - the ch unit: however wide the “0” character is in a given typeface
     that’s the measure of one ch.
 In monospace (fixed-width) fonts, where all characters are the same width, 1ch equals one character.
 In proportional (variable-width) fonts, any given character could be wider or narrower than the “0” character
+  - the ex unit: the height of the lowercase "x"

   - if the font-size I set is bigger than the default heading size, i seemed to have to specifically set its line-height to 1 or else its line-height would still be the default font-size's height